abelzk/Dual-Axis-Solar-Tracker-Arduino/README.md

 ## Author
 **Abel Zecharias**
 Email: [abelzeki24@gmail.com](mailto:abelzeki24@gmail.com)
+Don't forget to give this repo a star⭐
 ---

 Feel free to reach out if you have any questions or suggestions for improvements!